fjudith/katacoda-scenarios/hyperledger-sawtooth-install/a4_register-validator/step4.md

-# Step 3 - Check Validator peering
+# Step 4 - Check and update Validator peering

 The `chsa-a4-00` Validator is the only host to run the REST API service and own the `sysops` key-pair.
 Thus all checks have to be performed from it.